 If you can, put out fresh food for them each evening, before dusk.
 Cat or kitten dry complete food is perfect.
 Any make or flavour is fine, but they prefer chicken, and the smaller the size of the kibble the better (hedgehogs have tiny little mouths).
-As with most things, the more you pay, the better quality the food will be, generally.
 Avoid any that have cereal as the first, main, ingredient.
 Always take away and clean up any food left over in the morning.
 Slugs and snails will have, no doubt, crawled over it and they can carry lungworm.
 And flies may have laid eggs in it, which will turn into maggots within hours.

 Never give mealworms, sunflower seeds or peanuts.
 Yes, you will still see lots of internet sites recommending these bad foods, but if the internet was as prevalent 20 years ago these sites would be recommending feeding bread and milk.
 It takes a while for new discoveries to become common knowledge and for sites to be updated, and the link between the phosphorous/calcium ratio and metabolic bone disease is a relatively recent discovery.
 No sultanas or other dried fruit either, as they get stuck in their teeth and cause decay.
 It’s only humans who eat for entertainment so they don’t need ‘treats’, just nourishing food.